ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-BigDecimal id = 715538; // BigDecimal | The id of the source recipe to which similar recipes should be found.
+BigDecimal id = 715538; // BigDecimal | The id of the source recipe for which similar recipes should be found.
 BigDecimal number = 1; // BigDecimal | The number of random recipes to be returned (between 1 and 100).
 try {
     Object result = apiInstance.getSimilarRecipes(id, number);